WeblateOrg/weblate/docs/vcs.rst

 .. warning::

-    On GitHub, the key can be added to only one repository.
-Other solutions are to be found in the corresponding sections below.
+    On GitHub, each key can be added to only one repository, see :ref:`vcs-repos-github` and :ref:`hosted-push`.

 Weblate also stores the host key fingerprint upon first connection, and fails to connect to the host should it be changed later (see :ref:`verify-ssh`).